Physical distancing, masks, vaccines, and other preventive measures

 The adenovirus used in the AstraZeneca/University of Oxford vaccine is a weakened, harmless form of a chimpanzee common-cold adenovirus.
 This vaccine can be safely refrigerated for several months.

-Who will get the first COVID-19 vaccines?
+Who will get the first COVID-19 vaccines and who is next?

 There are about 21 million healthcare workers in the US, doing a variety of jobs in hospitals and outpatient clinics, pharmacies, emergency medical services, and public health.
 Another three million people reside or work in long-term care facilities, which include nursing homes, assisted-living facilities, and residential care facilities.
 COVID-19 has taken a heavy toll on residents of long-term care facilities.
+Frontline essential workers are those who cannot work from home and who may not be able to physically distance while working.
+They include first responders such as firefighters and police, teachers and day care workers, postal workers, and people who work in grocery stores.

 The CDC's guidance is based on a recommendation from the Advisory Committee on Immunization Practices (ACIP), made up of experts in vaccinology, immunology, virology, public health, and other related fields.
 Their work is not limited to the COVID-19 vaccine; they broadly advise the CDC on vaccinations and immunization schedules.

-Are there any promising vaccines for COVID-19 under investigation?
+What are the promising vaccines for COVID-19 under investigation?

 Around the world, there are currently over 70 different COVID-19 vaccines in various stages of testing and development: phase 1 (safety), phase 2 (optimal dose, schedule, and proof of concept), and phase 3 (effectiveness, side effects) trials in humans.